 This being the car-repair-shop area of the city, it’s not entirely unexpected to come across a ‘for sale’ vehicle put together by local mechanics.
 Still, this particular Corona with its thick blue respray was rather unexpected.
 Datsun’s of this age appearing every once in a while in daily traffic, a Toyota/Toyopet from this era is an unusual sight.
 No real idea if it’s a ’62 model, but seemed like a fine ‘middle-ground’ for a vehicle produced between 1960-1963.

 About that Toyopet moniker, the company was still trying to figure under which brand it would market itself worldwide.
 While going as Toyopet in the States, this particular example seems to be full Toyota.
-Then again, that piece of trim might not be original.
+Then again, that trim piece on the back might not be original.

 Toyota’s inroads into Central America date at least to the mid 50’s, with local dealer DIDEA starting distribution of Land Cruisers in 1953.
 An import enterprise set up by Spanish immigrant Bartolomé Poma in the mid 20’s, the company is now a major real estate developer across the region.
 The Poma group nowadays commends itself on their foresight to take on Toyota at such an early date (not a bad move, considering the fate of Hudson and Essex -their first imports).